gabemarshall/Brosec/README.md

 Configuration
 =====================

 Brosec stores configuration values in a local json db file.
 The default storage location is /var/tmp, but can be changed by editing settings.dbPath variable in the settings.js file.
-Brosec also uses netcat for several payloads.
-If needed, the path to netcat can be altered via the settings.netcat variable (it can also be changed to ncat or nc).

 Swag